-- EME 090 EMT Basic Refresher.
+EME 090 - EMT Basic Refresher.
 1 Credit.
 A course designed to prepare students for entrance into a Paramedic-level program by review of basic life support and procedures in a classroom setting.
-The student is also required to perform clinical time with a designated preceptor to gain field experience in EMS. - EME 101.
-CPR/First Aid.
+The student is also required to perform clinical time with a designated preceptor to gain field experience in FMS.

+EME 101 - CPR/First Aid.
 1 Credit.
 This course is designed to give laypersons and professionals the education and confidence they need to effectively provide emergency care.

-- EME 105 First on Scene.
+EME 105 - First on Scene.
 3 Credits.
 This course is designed to teach the student to manage a medical/trauma emergency until other EMS personnel arrive.
-An emphasis is placed on victim/patient stabilization using supplies available to the layperson. - EME 109 Emergency Medical Technician.
+An emphasis is placed on victim/patient stabilization using supplies available to the layperson.

+EME 109 - Emergency Medical Technician.
 10 Credits.
-A course designed to teach the student to assess and manage medical/trauma emergencies in the pre-hospital setting.
-Following completion students will be eligible to take the National Registry for EMT.
-This course follows the guidelines set forth by the Department of Transportation and the West Virginia Office of Emergency Medical Services.
-(CR: EME 109L) - EME 109L Emergency Medical Technician Lab.
+A lecture/lab course designed to teach basic emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
+Students will learn basic knowledge and skills necessary to provide patient care and transportation.
+Students will also learn how to function as part of the comprehensive EMS response, under medical oversight and perform interventions with the basic equipment typically found on an ambulance.
+Students will learn how to perform as a link from the scene to the emergency health care system.
+Following completion, students will be eligible to take the National Registry of EMTs or the State of West Virginia EMT exam.
+(PR: none)

+EME 109L - Emergency Medical Technician Lab.
 1 Credit.
 A course designed to develop competency in practical skills covered in the Emergency Medical Technician class.
 This course follows the guidelines set forth by the Department of Transportation and the West Virginia Office of Emergency Medical Services.
+(CO: EME 109)

-(CR: EME 109) - EME 125 Rescue Operations.
-3 Credits. - EME 130 Introduction to EMS System.
+EME 125 - Rescue Operations.
 3 Credits.

+EME 130 - Introduction to EMS System.
+3 Credits.
 An introductory course for students undertaking careers in emergency medical services.
 This course introduces the student to basic concepts of EMS organization, management and daily operation.
-Includes sections on legal and ethical issues, basic system design, communications, medical control quality assurance and mass casualty response. - EME 280- 283 Special Topics.
+Includes sections on legal and ethical issues, basic system design, communications, medical control quality assurance and mass casualty response.

+EME 280-283 - Special Topics.
 1 to 4 Credits.
 Study of content not normally covered in other courses.
-(PR: Enrollment with permission of program coordinator or course instructor)
+(PR: Permission)